 DUES AND ASSESSMENTS

 Sec.
-1. Each Collegiate Chapter shall pay an annual per Capita Fee of five dollars ($5.00) (U.S.) per member up to one thousand dollars ($1,000.00) (U.S.) and each Graduate Chapter shall pay the annual flat rate of fifty dollars ($50.00) (U.S.).
-Each Collegiate Chapter shall submit a roster of active brothers acknowledged by the Central Office as of October 15 of the previous year and will constitute the basis of fees to be paid to the province.
-This fee is due in full prior to the start of the general session of the Winter Assembly.
+1. Each Collegiate Chapter shall pay an annual per capita fee of five dollars ($5.00) (U.S.) per member up to one thousand dollars ($1,000.00) (U.S.) and each Graduate Chapter shall pay the annual flat rate of fifty dollars ($50.00) (U.S.).
+Fees shall be based upon the roster submitted to Central Office by February 15 of the prior year.
+This fee is due in full prior to the start of the first general session of the Winter Assembly.
 In the event of the Winter Assembly not being held in January, the fee is due in full by January 31 of each year.

 Sec.
 2. No additions to By-Law III, Sec.
 2 of the Uniform Province By-Laws.